Cammi Granato: Personal life

 Granato married former NHL star, Ray Ferraro, in 2004 and lives in Vancouver, British Columbia.
 They have two sons: Riley (born December 2006) and Reese (born December 2009).
-She is stepmother to Ferraro's sons from his first marriage, Matt and Landon, an NHL draft pick of the Detroit Red Wings.
+She is stepmother to Ferraro's sons from his first marriage, Matt and Landon.
 She has four brothers (including Don and Tony) and one sister.

 Career statistics

 Career statistics are from Eliteprospects.com, or The Internet Hockey Database, or USA Hockey.